ethereum-optimism/optimism/op-bindings/bindgen/README.md

 - `MultiSend_v130` has an `immutable` Solidity variable the resolves to `address(this)`, so we can't use the deployment bytecode from Ethereum Mainnet, we must get it's deployment bytecode from Optimism Mainnet
 - `SenderCreator` is deployed by `EntryPoint`, so it's initialization bytecode is provided in [artifacts.json](../artifacts.json) and not being fetched from Etherscan like other contracts

-#### Contracts that Don't Make Good Predeploys
+#### Contracts that Don't Make Good Preinstalls

-Not every contract can be added as a predeploy, and some contracts have nuances that make them potentially dangerous or troublesome to predeploy.
-Below are some examples of contracts that wouldn't make good predeploys.
-This is not a comprehensive list, so make sure to use judgment for each contract added as a predeploy.
+Not every contract can be added as a preinstall, and some contracts have nuances that make them potentially dangerous or troublesome to preinstall.
+Below are some examples of contracts that wouldn't make good preinstalls.
+This is not a comprehensive list, so make sure to use judgment for each contract added as a preinstall.

 - Contracts that haven't been audited or stood the test of time
-  - Once a contract is predeployed and a network is started, if a vulnerability is discovered for the contract and there is no way to easily disable the contract, the only options to "disable" the vulnerable contract are to either (A) remove it from the L2 genesis and restart the L2 network, (B) Hardfork the network to remove/replace the predeploy, or (C) Warn users not to use the vulnerable predeploy
+  - Once a contract is preinstalled and a network is started, if a vulnerability is discovered for the contract and there is no way to easily disable the contract, the only options to "disable" the vulnerable contract are to either (A) remove it from the L2 genesis and restart the L2 network, (B) Hardfork the network to remove/replace the preinstall, or (C) Warn users not to use the vulnerable preinstall
 - Related to above, contracts that may become deprecated/unsupported relatively soon
   - As mentioned above, you're limited to options A, B, or C
 - Upgradeable Contracts
-  - While it's certainly feasible to predeploy an upgradeable contract, great care should be taken to minimize security risks to users if the contract is upgraded to a malicious or buggy implementation.
+  - While it's certainly feasible to preinstall an upgradeable contract, great care should be taken to minimize security risks to users if the contract is upgraded to a malicious or buggy implementation.
 Understanding who has the ability to upgrade the contract is key to avoiding this.
-Additionally, user's might be expecting a predeploy to do something and may be caught off guard if the implementation was upgraded without their knowledge
+Additionally, user's might be expecting a preinstall to do something and may be caught off guard if the implementation was upgraded without their knowledge
 - Contracts with Privileged Roles and Configuration Parameters
   - Similar to the upgradeable contracts, simply having an owner or other privileged role with the ability to make configuration changes can present a security risk and result in unexpected different behaviors across chains.
 - Contracts that have dependencies